 If you’re looking for more details, I’ve also put together a 21 minute tutorial on backscatter and underwater strobe positioning that includes animated graphics, sample photos, and strobe position diagrams.
 This video is like a personal workshop using the same materials I present during workshops.
-You can download it to watch any time.
+You can purchase and download it to watch any time.

 Underwater Strobe Buyers Guide

 Below is a list and comparison of some of the most popular underwater strobes on the market today.
 It’s an exciting time to be in the market for strobes as we have two new models mixing it up with the workhorses of the past few years.

 I’ve compiled specs into a comparison chart below, but note that it uses manufacturers’ available info, which isn’t always apples to apples – welcome to underwater photography!

 Have questions about which strobe is right for you?
 Send me an email anytime.